If you’re reading this, your startup is likely raising (or preparing to raise) capital. Congratulations!

 A.) Actions and Minutes

-Potential investors will want to see documentation of all stockholder and board actions, as well as meeting minutes from all stockholder/board meetings.
-Members of the board are future partners for your investor, after all.
+Potential investors want to see documentation of all stockholder and board actions, as well as meeting minutes from all stockholder/board meetings.
+Members of the board are future colleagues for your investor, after all.

 B.) Charter Documents and Organization